 Easy songs sang to the tune of ”Twinkle, Twinkle, Little Star” and ”Frere Jacques” during hand washing or cleaning up the room are nice ways to introduce simple routines.

-What was your biggest challenge when it came to establishing daily classroom rituals?
-Let me know in the comments, or via the Contact page.
+What was your biggest challenge when it came to establishing daily preschool rituals?
+Let me know in the comments or via the contact page!

 *This blog post contains affiliate links, so I can earn a small commission to support my blog, at no cost to you.
 All of the links on the website are personally chosen by me and all of the opinions are mine and only mine.